Times Ain't Like They Used To Be — Kentucky Pioneer Country Musician

 man, was called back to work because of the oncoming war.
 That is when we went our

-separate ways."
-Curley moved on to Charleston, W.Va., where he worked briefly on
+Curley moved on to Charleston, West Virginia, where he worked briefly on

-WCHS with former Mountain Melody Boy and Prairie Pal, Slim Clete.
+WCHS with former Mountain Melody Boy and Prairie Pal, Slim Clere.
 But Curley's

 patriotism won out over his desire to further his entertainment career, and he was soon on